quantopian/PenguinDome/README.md

 One of the concerns with any MDM platform is "Quis custodiet ipsos custodes?"
 When private information such as a device's current location is accessible to administrators, then how does one prevent a malicious administrator -- who by necessity needs to have access to the MDM data to do their job -- from accessing private information without a legitimate business need?

-Qlmdm solves this problem as follows:
+PenguinDome solves this problem as follows:

 * MongoDB field selectors are used to designate certain data submitted by clients as private.